-Six billion pounds of pesticides are sprayed each year across the globe and the use of glyphosate-based herbicides has risen over 15-fold since GMOs entered the market.
+Three billion kilograms of pesticides are sprayed each year across the globe and the use of glyphosate-based herbicides has risen over 15-fold since GMOs entered the market.
 Our farmland is now 48 times more toxic than it was 25 years ago.
 We have pesticide residues in our drinking water, air, food, and in our bodies.
 Scientists estimate that close to 200 species of plants, insects, birds, and mammals become extinct every day and have linked much of this species loss to pesticide use.
-This rate of extinction is nearly 1,000 times the natural rate, and has not been seen since the vanishing of the dinosaurs millions of years ago.
+Th is rate of extinction is nearly 1,000 times the natural rate, and has not been seen since the vanishing of the dinosaurs millions of years ago.
 We are in a climate emergency and the beginning of mass extinction.

-“With every meal we eat, we’re making a choice about the kind of world we want to live in and the kind of agriculture we wish to support.”
+“with every meal we eat, we’re making a choice about the kind of world we want to live in and the kind of agriculture we wish to support.”

 If we want to adequately address these urgent problems, we need to force our governments to place public interest ahead of corporate profits.
 Yet currently, for every member of Congress in the United States, there are two Big Pharma lobbyists.
 Every year, the world’s five largest oil and gas companies spend around $200 million on lobbying to delay or block binding climate policy.
-The recent death of 346 people in two Boeing Max 737 plane crashes could have been avoided if Boeing had not been allowed to regulate its own airplanes.
-The tobacco industry spent millions of dollars fighting public health policies when medical science knew of the dangers of smoking.
+Th e recent death of 346 people in two Boeing Max 737 plane crashes could have been avoided if Boeing had not been allowed to regulate its own airplanes.
+Th e tobacco industry spent millions of dollars fighting public health policies when medical science knew of the dangers of smoking.
 Volkswagen purposely designed its cars to cheat emissions regulations testing, and didn’t stop until they got caught.
 Monsanto (owned by Bayer) continues to legally challenge victims who got sick from using the herbicide Roundup.
 Dupont knew about the dangers of PFOAs and did nothing.
 History has shown us that companies will cheat, lie, and jeopardize public safety to increase their profits unless governments are watching closely and regulating carefully.

 To secure a healthy future for our planet and the generations to come, we must elect government officials who can resist bowing to the world’s most powerful corporate interests and ensure our regulatory agencies are transparent and fully independent from industry.

 My sincere hope is that my film Modified will motivate people to take action to transform our food system.
 A different world is possible.
-We see it in the colors and textures at our local farmers’ markets, in the abundance of pollinators and birdlife on organic farms, and in the incomparable flavor of food grown without toxic chemicals and the seeds genetically engineered to withstand them.
+We see it in the colours and textures at our local farmers’ markets, in the abundance of pollinators and birdlife on organic farms, and in the incomparable flavour of food grown without toxic chemicals and the seeds genetically engineered to withstand them.
 My mom said it best and my film ends on her words, “With every meal we eat, we’re making a choice about the kind of world we want to live in and the kind of agriculture we wish to support.”

 64 countries label GMOs